Chestnut-breasted nigrita

 The chestnut-breasted nigrita (Nigrita bicolor) is a common species of estrildid finch found in Africa.
 It has an estimated global extent of occurrence of 3,000,000 km^{2}.

 Habitat

-The chestnut-breasted nigrita inhabits subtropical/ tropical (lowland) forest, mangrove and shrubland habitats of the African tropical rainforest.
+The chestnut-breasted nigrita inhabits subtropical or tropical (lowland) forest, mangrove and shrubland habitats of the African tropical rainforest.

 The status of the species is evaluated as Least Concern.